raihan161044ahmed/React-Next-js-and-Node-Express-js-with-MongoDB-Template/README.md

 # React-Next-js-and-Node-Express-js-with-MongoDB

-In frontend Next and React installed port 3000
+In frontend `Next js and React js` installed at port 3000.

-In backend Node, Express and Mongodb installed port 5000
+In backend `Node js, Express js and MongoDB` installed at port 5000.

-Nodemon installed in both direcories
+`Nodemon` installed in both direcories.

+Use `npm install` in both directories to install dependencies.